AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/sales-emails.md

 </thead>
 <tbody><tr>
 <td><strong>Asynchronous Sending</strong></td>
-<td>Set this to Disabled for the fastest communication and response time for Store Pickup, this will send emails immediately.
-Enabling this setting moves processes that handle checkout and order processing email notifications to the background to be processed.</td>
+<td>Determines whether sales emails are sent asynchronously.
+Options: <br/>**`Disable`** - (Default) Sales emails are sent when triggered by an event.
+For the fastest communication and response time for Store Pickup, use the default setting. <br/>**`Enable`** - Enabling this option moves processes that handle checkout and order processing email notifications to the background to be sent at predetermined, regular intervals.</td>
 <td>Store View</td>
 <td>No</td>
 </tr>